naolkidanu/Game-web-app/README.md

 # 📖 Gamers' Creed <a name="about-project"></a>

-**Fun ZOne** is a creative and eye-catching web application that completely changes how we play and interact with games.
+**Fun zone**is a cutting-edge, aesthetically attractive web application that completely transforms how we play and interact with games.

 ## 🛠 Built With <a name="built-with"></a>